safespring/docs/content/backup/install/windows.md

     ![GUI via Start-Menu](../images/SPBAC-startmenu-GUI.png)

-    When the Backup-Archive GUI Starts it will ask for Node Admin ID and Password.
+    When the Backup-Archive GUI starts, it will ask for Node Admin ID and Password.
-    This can be copy and pasted from the the [Safespring Backup Portal](https://portal.backup.sto2.safedc.net/) and paste it to the Password feild.
+    This can be copy and pasted from the [Safespring Backup Portal](https://portal.backup.sto2.safedc.net/) and paste it to the Password feild.

     ![Copy Password from Safespring Backup Portal](../images/baas-portal-consumption-unit-setup-infomartion.png) ![Paste Password to Password Feild](../images/SPBAC-GUI-login.png)

-    If the application starts it was succesfully login and saved the password encrypted for future use.
+    If the application starts, it has logged in successfully, and will save the password (encrypted) for future use.

 #### Schedule Daily Backups

-1. IBM Spectrum Protect Backup-Archive Client are polling the backup server on regular basis to see when it will backup your data next time.
+1. IBM Spectrum Protect Backup-Archive Client is polling the backup server on a regular basis to see when it will backup your data next time.
-To assign a predefined schedule, open [Safespring Backup Portal](https://portal.backup.sto2.safedc.net/) and go to the _consumption unit_ you want to define an schedule too and click on _schedule_
+To assign a predefined schedule, open [Safespring Backup Portal](https://portal.backup.sto2.safedc.net/) and go to the _consumption unit_ you want to define a schedule too and click on _schedule_
 ![Consumption Unit Schedule](../images/baas-portal-consumption-unit-schedule.png)

 Here can you schedule the backup for your consumption unit.